 - They double up as a good toy box so storage when not travelling is easy

 - They are quite bulky so while they are great if your child cooperates and accepts to pull them, they are uncomfortable if you have to carry both them and your toddler!
 This point is important to keep in mind and has put off even very experienced family travellers from using trunki who seems to divide parents’ opinions like no other object!

 - They might slow your child down: my kids are more willing to walk when pulling their trunki but they often bang it against things or people or tilt it and have to stop and pick it up.
 Inevitable with younger kids and not a manufacturing fault, but be aware if you are counting on it for speedy transfers.

 Something to be aware of: it is very tempting to think that trunki could substitute a buggy for older children but, personally, I do not think this is the case.
 Trunki works well as a temporary child seat but pulling your child along on it is not recommended by the manufacturer and it is not particularly handy for the parent for more than a couple of minutes.
 Riding on it requires some legwork that a tired kid could get grumpy about (majour understatement for: epic meltdown)

 Overall evaluation: we find trunki excellent and we do recommend it as children luggage, especially for road trips and plane journeys that do not require quick airport transfers.
-If you want to read a detailed trunki review, I recommend you read this post by expert family travel bloggers Wandering Wagars which have a comprehensive look at their Melissa and Doug trunki.
+You can read our full trunki review or click on the image below to see all the specs on the Amazon website (affiliate link)

 Children backpacks pros and cons

 I am a fan of rucksacks and for my own travel I choose backpacks whenever I can: a good quality pack will evenly spread the weight on your back and will keep your hands free, which I find invaluable especially when travelling alone with kids and need to hold two little hands!
 I also find them useful for kids, especially for short trips.